 The primary advantage of MaxPass is that it allows you to be more dynamic in your plans for the day, making FastPass reservations as you go, adjusting your schedule on the fly based upon your actual progress (and crowds) in the park, rather than making than months in advance.
 MaxPass allows for more spontaneity, which is a breath of fresh air.

 Walt Disney World undoubtedly wants a slice of that money-making pie.
 There have been rumors of paid FastPass for years, and at some point, those will be brought to fruition.
-If Walt Disney World’s goal is to introduce paid FastPass with minimal backlash, it’s far easier to go from nothing (standby lines only) to something rather than from free FastPass to paid FastPass.
-Hence our view that maybe FastPass won’t return until 2022, or whenever the Disney Genie system is ready to debut.
+If Walt Disney World’s goal is to introduce paid FastPass with minimal guest friction, it’s easiest to go from nothing (standby lines only) to something.
+If Walt Disney World brings back free FastPass in Summer 2021 and then rolls out paid FastPass in January 2022, there will be a ton of backlash, complaints, and cancellations.
+Hence the possibility that FastPass won’t return until 2022, or until the Disney Genie system is ready to debut.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!